 Fantasy

-The Fantasy genre typically contain elements of magic and the supernatural.
-These stories can be set in “our world” with magical or supernatural rules applied to them, or they can be set in a fictional world as different from our world as the authors likes.
+The fantasy genre typically contains elements of magic and the supernatural.
+This genre tends to emphasize magic and the unexplainable over technology and science.
+Fantasy stories can be set in our world with magical or supernatural rules applied to them, or they can be set in a fictional world as different from our own as the author likes.

-Examples of fantasy books include The Lies of Locke Lamora by Scott Lynch, Children of Blood and Bone by Tomi Adeyemi, and Strange the Dreamer by Laini Taylor.
+Examples of fantasy books include The Rage of Dragons by Evan Winter, Children of Blood and Bone by Tomi Adeyemi, and Legends & Lattes by Travis Baldree.

 Science Fiction

-The Science Fiction genre typically deals with the advancements of science and technology in a futuristic setting.
-These stories can be set on future Earth, in space, or on other planets.
+The science fiction genre typically deals with the advancements of science and technology in a more futuristic setting (though the futuristic setting is not a pre-requisite).
+These stories can be set on Earth, in space, or on other planets.
+The emphasis for science fiction genres tends to be on things like scientific and technological advancements, interspecies relationships, and exploration of new worlds.

-Examples of science fiction books include Binti by Nnedi Okorafor, An Unkindness of Ghosts by Rivers Solomon, and The Electric Church by Jeff Somers.
+Examples of science fiction books include Binti by Nnedi Okorafor, The Deep Sky by Yume Kitasei, and The Stars are Legion by Kameron Hurley.

 Horror

-The Horror genre is meant to frighten, scare, or make the reader feel ill at ease.
+The horror genre is meant to frighten, scare, or make the reader feel ill at ease.
 Stories in this genre typically explore themes related to demons, spirits, death, and the afterlife.
+The horror genre explores the shadowy places in our minds while tackling some big topics.

 Alternate History